AlbaJimLup/FTP/README.md

-# Pipeline to analyze rDNA variant calling pipeline performance
+# Pipeline to analyze rDNA variant calling performance
 This GitHub repository contains all the scripts used to process data and generate my Final Degree Project results.

 > NOTE: no data is available in this repository.